 Q: Can trade-based money laundering be done with human smuggling or human trafficking?

 A: I’m sure it could.
 Because a lot of trade-based money-laundering techniques are involved.
-The reason that they are successful is they are involving legitimate trade.
+The reason that they are successful is they involve legitimate trade.

 They could probably use Trade-Based Money Laundering to launder the proceeds from human trafficking in human smuggling, definitely.